 It’s a yes and no answer.
 Sadly, getting around metadata collection is really difficult, if not impossible.

-It’s known that people use VPNs to unblock or access limited content.
+It’s known that people use VPNs to unblock limited content.
 For example, Netflix limits their library to the Australian audience, but connecting to American VPN servers can help you stream American Netflix library.

 Also, trusted VPN providers don’t add backdoors to their encryption.
 Which makes them secure from whatever snoopers there are – hackers or governments.
 To prove VPNs deliver what they preach, independent audits are performed.
 Surfhshark is one of the 3 VPN providers in the world which had their services independently audited.
 Our browser extensions were recently praised as being extremely secure by one of the industry-leading security testing service Cure53.